 ltemplify.py is experimental software.
-As of 2013-4-07, the lemplify.py script has not been rigorously tested.
+The lemplify.py script has limited understanding of all of the features available in LAMMPS.
 Please look over the resulting ".LT" file and check for errors.
 (If necessary, convert any remaining atom, bond, angle, dihedral, or improper id or type numbers to the corresponding \$ or @ variables.)
-Exotic pair styles which have their own special syntax are not understood and must be converted manually.
+Some exotic pair styles which have their own special syntax are not understood.
+These coeffs must be converted manually.
+Support for "group" and "fix" commands is also limited.
 (See section B.2.)
 Please report errors in the behavior of ltemplify.py.